mlunamayo/Moral-Hazard-on-Two-Wheels-Estimating-the-Impact-of-Rider-Age-on-Pre-Crash-Velocity/README.md

 ### 3. Risk by Motorcycle Class
 Violin plots reveal that different machines attract different risk profiles.
 Cruisers show a wide, normal distribution of crash speeds, whereas off-road bikes and sport classes have tighter, more aggressive speed profiles.

+### 4. Demographic Shift in Extreme Speed Crashes
+To isolate the most aggressive risk-taking behavior, the dataset was split into two tiers: "Normal Speed" (<80 MPH) and "Extreme Speed" (80+ MPH).
+While normal speed crashes show a wide age distribution, the extreme speed crashes violently shift to the left.
+This proves that extreme speed is almost exclusively a young rider's game, isolating the exact demographic where the "Need for Speed" overrides safety.

 ---

 ## ![Uploading Geospatial Distribution of Fatal Motorcycle Accidents (2022).svg…]()